Custom «Great Depression Effects» Sample Essay

 Get 19% OFF

 The great depression brought rise to crimes due to the high rate of unemployment.
 Many resulted to the vice in order to get something for their stomach.
 There was much suicide mostly among depressed men after losing their jobs and value in the traditional society.
 Men had for long been depended on as the breadwinner since women working was a rare thing then.
 The men also committed suicide because they could not accept the status drop that they experienced after the factories they worked for closed down.
 They were now to queue for food from the government together with the family an action they could not have imagined.
 Because of a feeling of failure, most men committed suicide.
 Desperate women turned to prostitution as a means to get money for their unpaid bills and for their overall sustenance.
 Alcoholism was on the increase as many thought it a good outlet to escape from the troubles the depression brought their way.
-In that period, health deteriorated, as many did not give priority to it and for the majority, money to pay the bbill was not available.
+In that period, health deteriorated, as many did not give priority to it and for the majorityy, money to pay the bill was not available.
 Visiting a doctor was for the extreme cases only.

 Education was out of reach for many as the students bodies shrunk.
 Spending on education declined drastically causing the schools to close for lack of funds to run the schools and to pay the staff.
 Because of the decline of chance for young men to get jobs, many men decided to stay in school longer hence their attendance was higher than that of the young women.